‘Twas a fateful day written in my destiny – perhaps in heaven too?

 Being anti-Christian had been a grave mistake – but it was now far too late!
 Yet I’m now able to tell this true story purely for the glory of the Lord Jesus Christ.

 How did I get there you may ask.
 And, how on earth did I get out of it?

-Before returning to the fine evening of Wednesday 13th September 1989, let me recap briefly the story told in full elsewhere:
+Before returning to the fine evening of Wednesday 13th September 1989, let me recap briefly from previous post in case you may have missed it:

 SEARCHING FOR ‘TRUTH’ BUT HEADING FOR HELL!

 Since my teens I’d wholeheartedly embraced esoteric spiritual doctrines and practices such as the Eastern and Theosophical belief of reincarnation and ascended masters, as well as those of Western occultism plus concepts generally known as deism.
 I thought all religions are equal and so there’s many paths to a supreme being – but which is not the same as the anthropomorphic deity of the Abrahamic religions.
-That is, it would be different to and far superior to human beings: a ‘cosmic mind’ with which we can come into attunement, or at-one-ment, and attain ‘cosmic consciousness’, as experienced by many and practised in groups in which I’d actively participated.
+That being would be different to and far superior to human beings: a ‘cosmic mind’ with which we can come into attunement, or at-one-ment, and attain ‘cosmic consciousness’, as experienced by many and practised in groups in which I’d actively participated for twenty years.

 For example, I appreciated mystical Islam of Sufism as well as having read its Book.
 It was only after becoming a born-again Christian that I studied its early history and came to understand its deep, doctrinal differences with Judaism and Christianity.

-Two decades of an occultic practicum gave me a deep disdain for Christian clergy and laity.
+Two decades of this occultic practicum made me disdainful of Christian clergy and laity.
 They were so archaic and behind the times!
 In my intellectual and spiritual pride I thought their preaching couldn’t compare with the profound philosophy within ‘New Age’ movements.
 Such shameful arrogance!